stackforge/libra/doc/pool_mgm/code.rst

    :param region: The Nova region
    :param keyaname: The Nova key name for new nodes
    :param secgroup: The Nova security group for new nodes
-   :param image: The Nova image ID for new nodes
+   :param image: The Nova image ID or name for new nodes
-   :param node_type: The flavor ID for new nodes
+   :param node_type: The flavor ID or name for new nodes

    .. py:method:: build()